 “She gave me a go, she’s hot and sweet, gotta say.
 She wants anything else from me, alls she gotta do is ask.”

 Katya, “What is dinner?”

-Ellen, “Fried chicken, cornbread, with corn, cheese and jalapeno, baked beans with onion and cherry pie.”
+Ellen, “Fried chicken, cornbread, with corn, cheese and jalapeno, baked beans and cherry pie.”